richhaar/richhaar.com/blog/2021-10-03-understanding-type-coercion.md

 false
 ```

-And the reason why this is false, is because when using `==`, if either value is `true` it is converted to `1` and the comparison is made again:
+And the reason why this is false, is because when using `==`, if either value is the primitive `true` it is converted to `1` and the comparison is made again:

 ```javascript
 > [0] == true